-Staff are given approved school email accounts and are only able to use these accounts at school and when doing school-related work outside of school hours.
-Prior to being authorised to use the email system, staff must agree to and sign the Acceptable Use Agreement.
+Staff and pupils are given approved school email accounts and are only able to use these accounts at school and when doing school-related work outside of school hours.
+Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
 Personal email accounts are not permitted to be used on the school site.
 Any email that contains sensitive or personal information is only sent using secure and encrypted email.

-Staff members are required to block spam and junk mail, and report the matter to ICT technicians.
-The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff are made aware of this.
+Staff members and pupils are required to block spam and junk mail, and report the matter to ICT technicians.
+The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils are made aware of this.
 Chain letters, spam and all other emails from unknown sources are deleted without being opened.
-ICT technicians keep staff updated with information on the following:
+ICT technicians organise an annual assembly where they explain what a phishing email and other malicious emails might look like - this assembly includes information on the following:

-- How to determine whether an email address is legitimate - The types of address a phishing email could use - The importance of asking "does the email urge you to act immediately?"

-• The importance of checking the spelling and grammar of an email
+- How to determine whether an email address is legitimate - The types of address a phishing email could use - The importance of asking "does the email urge you to act immediately?" - The importance of checking the spelling and grammar of an email

-Any cyber-attacks initiated through emails are managed in line with the Data and Cybersecurity Breach Prevention and Management Plan.
+Any cyber-attacks initiated through emails are managed in line with the Data and Cyber-security Breach Prevention and Management Plan.